deltachat/deltachat-pages/en/help.md

 Yes,
 you can do so under **Settings → Profile → Bio**.
-Your contacts who use Delta Chat will see it when they view your contact details.
+Once you sent a message to a contact, they will see it when they view your contact details.

 ### What do Pinning, Muting and Archiving mean?